solodev/image-transitions-on-hover/README.md

 # image-transitions-on-hover
+Your website's images play a massive role in the overall design, look, and branding feel of your website.
+However, they can do more than that.
+They can even be a UX resource, streamline navigation, and encourage users to engage with certain website elements over others.

 ## Tutorial
 For detailed instruction's, view Solodev's [How to Use CSS to Create Image Transitions on Hover](https://www.solodev.com/blog/how-to-use-css-to-create-image-transitions-on-hover.stml) article.